I know it’s probably tipping it down with rain where you are at the moment and you’re looking out of the window at your garden thinking;

 I’ve never been much of a gardener.
 My gardening skills consisted of cheap garden ideas like flattening the garden, putting grass on it and if the bees and butterflies were lucky, putting a few daffodils in a pot or a hydrangea bush in a corner somewhere.

 I even managed to kill my hydrangea from over-watering which is somewhat ironic seeing as this plant is literally named because of its need for a lot of water.
+I’ve always needed a bit of guidance in the garden and that’s why consulting garden professionals like Michaelangelo Landscape and Design can help.

 I have never been one to start preparing my garden for Spring, that’s for sure and I’m always on the lookout for easy small garden ideas!